garciaalvaro/post-meta-controls/README.txt

 = Setting - Date Single =

-The following are all the available options for a **Setting - Date Single**.
+The following are all available options for a **Setting - Date Single**.

 	$date_single = array(
 		'type'            => 'date_single', // Required.